What is Cash Application Process in Accounting & O2C | Cash Applications

 1. Time-consuming

-When manually performing cash applications, it becomes necessary to allocate personnel to meticulously analyze a nd input remittance data, especially in cases where the information is either missing or difficult to decipher.
+When manually performing cash applications, it becomes necessary to allocate personnel to meticulously analyze and input remittance data, especially in cases where the information is either missing or difficult to decipher.
 To mitigate such challenges, numerous businesses opt for receiving payments via checks, as these often come with an accompanying remittance advice.

 2. More Prone to Errors